anushritambe/House-Rent-DATA/README.md

 # House-Rent-DATA
-In this I have created a polynomial regression model using House rent dataset from Kaggle.
+In this, I have created Linear and  polynomial regression model using House rent dataset from Kaggle.